Wabdgz/1600-Final-Project/tutorial.md

 -Follow this link to download [Brackets](http://brackets.io/).

 ## 2. Next open Brackets and create an HTML file.
 -Open a new file and then click save as.
-When prompted enter the file name of your choice followed by the ".html" extension.
+When prompted enter the file name of your choice followed by the ".html" extension and then save.

 ![new](new.png)    ![saveas](saveas.png)